benji6/reflections-on-software-engineering-leadership/README.md

 ## Why

-I lead teams of software engineers and I find reflecting on the subject can really help clarify what my role is, what the purpose of my role is, and how to be effective in my role.
-Ultimately I find that taking time to reflect on what I do makes me better at actually doing it.
+I lead teams of software engineers and I find reflecting on the subject can help clarify the purpose of my role and how to be effective in it.
+Ultimately, I find that taking time to reflect on what I do makes me better at actually doing it.

-I'm making these reflections public on the basis that if they are useful to me then they may be useful to others too.
+I'm making these reflections public because it drives a level of quality that might not exist if I kept them private.

-If you do find anything useful here then starring the repo would be a great way of letting me know.
-Furthermore, feel welcome to raise an issue if you have any other feedback.
+I think it's unlikely that anyone else will find these reflections useful and that is not the main driving force behind me writing them.
+However, if you do find anything useful here then give me a star or write an issue.
+All feedback welcome.

 ## Contents